BambooL/Original_LOGO/pre-study_survey.md

 C. Yes, but not that clear
 ```
 ```
 2. Do you have any programming experience?
-If yes, how long?
+If yes, which language? how long?
 A. Yes
 B. No
 C. Years:
+D. Language:
 ```

 ```